+ MRCEM Primary

 There are a limited number of spaces available for each OSCE exam, so candidates will only be asked to pay for an OSCE exam if they have been allocated a space.
 As there are sometimes more applications than the number of spaces available, candidates will be allocated using our agreed Oversubscription Criteria.
 Allocated candidates will receive a confirmation email with details of how to make their payment to complete their booking, along with a payment deadline, and will then receive confirmation of their allocation once payment has been received.
 Applications are considered complete and final once payment has been received.

-Any requests to withdraw from an OSCE exam within five working days of receiving confirmation of an allocation will be subject to an administrative fee (30% for UK OSCEs, 50% for International OSCEs) to help cover the costs associated with processing withdrawals and refunds.
+Any requests to withdraw from an OSCE exam within five working days of paying the exam fee to complete an application will be subject to an administrative fee (30% for UK OSCEs, 50% for International OSCEs) to help cover the costs associated with processing withdrawals and refunds.
 No supporting evidence will be required for withdrawals at this stage and the administrative fee will apply in all cases.
 Any spaces made available due to withdrawals at this stage will be offered to those on our waiting list.

-Candidates requesting to withdraw from an OSCE exam more than five working days after confirmed allocations will forfeit the exam fee.
+Candidates requesting to withdraw from an OSCE exam more than five working days after paying the exam fee to complete an application will forfeit the exam fee.
 Requests for refunds at this stage will only be considered in exceptional circumstances and must be supported by appropriate supporting evidence*.
 Due to the difficulty of filling OSCE spaces at short notice, any requests to withdraw owing to exceptional circumstances at this point will incur a 50% administrative fee.
 Candidates who do not attend an OSCE exam for any reason will forfeit their exam fee.

 The exam fee, less any respective administrative fee, will be refunded to the original payment method.
 Refunds will only be made to the original payment method, unless the payment card has expired, or the bank account has been closed.
 In such cases, refunds can only be made to accounts under the name of the candidate.